Pico de Casillas or Alto del Mirlo (1,768m) from Castañar del Tiemblo

 From the peak of Casillas towards the Cerro de la Escusa and the western sector of Gredos.

 To descend, we will look towards the Cerro de la Encinilla.
 Look for a series of milestones that get lost among the pines and descend to a path (right) that leads to a track at the height of a heavily fenced pine forest.
 On the left we return to Portacho del Pozo, on the right we descend to the chestnut grove, following the circular route.
-We take the path to the right, which disappears at times as we cross a meadow, to reach the heavily fenced cordon on the border with Madrid.
+We take the path to the right, which disappears at times as we cross a meadow, to reach the heavily fenced rope on the boundary with Madrid.

 Walking towards the rope with the Peña de Cenicientos in the background.